Damilare28/WEB_SOLUTION_WITH_WORDPRESS/README.md

 2. Install WordPress and connect it to a remote MySQL database server.
 This part of the project will solidify your skills of deploying Web and DB tiers of Web solution.

+Generally, web, or mobile solutions are implemented based on what is called the **Three-tier Architecture.**

+Three-tier Architecture is a client-server software architecture pattern that comprise of 3 separate layers.

+In this project will be implementing this solution based on what is called the **Three-tier Architecture.**

+**Three-tier Architecture** is a client-server software architecture pattern that comprise of 3 separate layers.

+## The 3-Tier Setup

+1. A Laptop or PC to serve as a client
+2. An EC2 Linux Server as a web server (This is where you will install WordPress)
+3. An EC2 Linux server as a database (DB) server